POS System vs Cash Register: Differences & How to Choose

 Cash Drawer for Secure Storage

 The cash drawer is a core component of a traditional cash register, typically divided into compartments for bills and coins.
-It securely stores cash, checks, and sometimes receipts during business hours.
+It stores cash, checks, and sometimes receipts during business hours.

 Keypad or Button Interface